eddyvill/curl/README.md

 # curl
 ### Hi there 😍

-- my name is edduar
+-My name is edduar
+- Readme edit